T. J. Carrie: 2017

 Throughout training camp, Carrie competed to retain his job as the first-team nickelback against rookie first round pick Gareon Conley.
 Head coach Jack Del Rio named Carrie and David Amerson the starting cornerbacks to begin the regular season.
 In Week 6, Carrie collected a season-high eight combined tackles and deflected two passes during a 17–16 loss against the Los Angeles Chargers.
 He started in all 16 games in 2017 and recorded a career-high 84 combined tackles (70 solo) and nine pass deflections.

 Cleveland Browns

-2018

 On March 14, 2018, the Cleveland Browns signed Carrie to a four-year, $31 million contract that includes $15.50 million guaranteed and a signing bonus of $3.6 million.

-Throughout training camp, Carrie competed to be a starting cornerback against Terrance Mitchell and E. J. Gaines.
+Throughout training camp, he competed to be a starting cornerback against Terrance Mitchell and E. J. Gaines.
 Head coach Hue Jackson named him the third cornerback on the depth chart to start the regular season, behind Denzel Ward and Terrance Mitchell.

-On September 30, 2018, he collected 12 combined tackles (seven solo) in the Browns' 45–42 loss at the Oakland Raiders in Week 4.
+On September 30, 2018, he collected 12 combined tackles (seven solo) in the Browns' 45–42 loss at the Raiders in Week 4.

-2019

-In Week 3 against the Los Angeles Rams, Carrie recorded his first interception of the season off Jared Goff in the 20–13 loss.
+In Week 3 of the 2019 season against the Los Angeles Rams, Carrie recorded his first interception of the season off Jared Goff in the 20–13 loss.

 Carrie was released by the Browns on February 17, 2020.